ashesh2512/mi250x_test/README.md

 After building just run `./launch.sh`

-This will launch two instances of the benchmark each one targeting one of the two GCDs on a MI250X GPU
+This will launch two instances of the benchmark, each one targeting one of the two GCDs on a MI250X GPU

 To increase or decrease the run time, jut change the `n_experiments` variable in the `run.sh` script.